DanStemGenomics/danstemgenomics.github.io/pipeline_CHOR.md

 `R1trim=$OUTDIR/${NAME}_trimmed.fq.gz`

-For paired-end, for some reason (that I don't really remember), I use cutadap directly like that:
+For paired-end, for some reason (that I don't really remember), I use cutadapt directly like that:

 `cutadapt -a CTGTCTCTTATA -A CTGTCTCTTATA -q 20 -m 5 -o $R1trim -p $R2trim $R1 $R2`

 ### Step 2: Mapping to the reference genome

 Let's consider that our reference genome is mouse (mm10).
 We're going to map the reads with Bowtie2.

 First, we need to create our Bowtie index.
 Let's assume for now that you have your index here:

 `BOWTIEIDX=your/path/Mouse/mm10/Bowtie2Index/genome`

 Note that `genome` here is the prefix of all you index files in this folder.

 You will map with Bowtie2, then create the BAM file and then sort the BAM file.

 We can compress all those steps like that:

 `bowtie2 -x $BOWTIEIDX -U $R1 | samtools view -Sb -F 4 - | samtools sort - -o $BAM`

 And if you have access to several cores, you can use the option with the number of threads to go faster (e.g. on Computerome 2 you can get up to 40 - if you have requested the resources):

 `bowtie2 -p $NCORES -x $BOWTIEIDX -U $R1 | samtools view -@ $NCORES -Sb -F 4 - | samtools sort -@ $NCORES - -o $BAM`

 Go back to the [Genomics Platform home](https://danstemgenomics.github.io)